ProjectRazon/Razon/vault/Languages/Arabic/Orthography and Phonology.md

 - The [[Orthography and Phonology#Vowels|long vowel]] /u:/ is indicated by و and a ḍammah on the consonant before و.
 - The [[Orthography and Phonology#Vowels|long vowel]] /i:/ is indicated by ي and a kasrah on the consonant before ي;

->[!NOTE] Note: Dagger 'Alif
->
->In some common words, the long vowel /aː/ is written as a miniature version of 'alif placed on above the consonant which precedes the vowel.
->

 The sukūn is a special diacritic which indicates that there is *no* [[Orthography and Phonology#Vowels|vowel]] after the letter.

 >[!NOTE] Note: Use of Vocalization